Content Marketing Guide for Local Business

 As you can see, this chart indicates the importance of exploring the various “types of” Blog content as part of your marketing research and plan.

-What consumers have to say about Content Marketing?
+What do consumers have to say about Content Marketing?

 • 81% of U.S. online consumers trust information and advice from blogs